 Pav as a Cypriot South Londoner cares a lot about community.
 He is motivated by bringing transparency and connectedness in his work and professional life.
 He believes in the power of third space, listening and grass roots organising as the basis for meaningful community arts practice.

-Adèle joined the Boundless Theatre team in March 2024 as the Executive Producer & Co-CEO.
+Adèle joined the Boundless Theatre team in March 2024 as the Executive Director & Co-CEO.
 Previously, Adèle was the Programmer, Producer & Head of Theatre for VAULT, whose flagship event is the critically-acclaimed VAULT Festival, the UK’s leading independent showcase of live performance and artistic talent.

 Adèle is also a freelance producer and script-reader with a background in fringe theatre, live music, mixed-medium festival projects and award coordination.
 Originally from Scotland, she studied an MA in Theatre & Performance Studies at King’s College London.
 Following this, Adèle spent 3 years working for the Pleasance Theatre core management team in London and at the Edinburgh Fringe.